Individual Income Tax

 Filing a Paper Return

 If you are filing a paper return, mail your completed North Dakota Individual Income Tax Return to the Office of the State Tax Commissioner.
 To find tax forms for the current and previous tax years, visit our Forms Library where you can search by form name, tax type, tax year, and SFN.
+Payments may be made using ND TAP.

 How to Amend